Crystalline cohomology of rigid analytic spaces: Infinitesimal geometry over

 The inclusion functor is \emph{continuous} in the sense of \cite[Tag 00WV]{Sta}, and thus induces two functors between their topoi (\cite[Tag 00WU]{Sta}) \begin{itemize} \item For a sheaf $\calF\in \Sh(X/\Sigma_{e \inf})$ over the small site, there exists a preimage functor $\mu^{-1}$ with $\mu^{-1}\calF$ being the sheaf associated with the presheaf

-The functor $\mu^{-1}$ commutes with finite limits. \item The direct image functor $\mu_*$, which is the right adjoint of $\mu^{-1}$ and is computed by the restriction.
+By \Cref{site finite limit} the functor $\mu^{-1}$ commutes with nonempty finite limits. \item The direct image functor $\mu_*$, which is the right adjoint of $\mu^{-1}$ and is computed by the restriction.
 Namely for a sheaf $\calG\in \Sh(X/\Sigma_{e \Inf})$ over the big site, we have $\mu_*\calG(U,T)=\calG(U,T)$. \end{itemize} This pair of adjoint functors in fact forms a morphism of topoi

-To see this, we claim the following: \begin{lemma} The left adjoint functor $\mu^{-1}:\Sh(X/\Sigma_{e \inf})\ra \Sh(X/\Sigma_{e \Inf})$ commutes with any nonempty finite limit. \end{lemma} \begin{proof} To see this, we first notice that as a left adjoint functor commutes with any small colimit, it suffices to show this for a finite diagram of representable sheaves.
-Moreover, as a nonempty finite limit can be formed by finite many of finite products and equalizers (\cite[Tag 04AS]{Sta}), it suffices to show that $\mu^{-1}$ commutes with finite products and equalizers of representable sheaves, which is given by Lemma \ref{site finite limit}.
-So we are done. \end{proof} This by definition means that the left adjoint $\mu^{-1}$ is exact, so we get a morphism of topoi (\cite[Tag 00X1]{Sta})
+To see this, we claim the following: \begin{lemma} The left adjoint functor $\mu^{-1}:\Sh(X/\Sigma_{e \inf})\ra \Sh(X/\Sigma_{e \Inf})$ commutes with any nonempty finite limit. \end{lemma} \begin{proof} To see this, we first notice that as a left adjoint functor commutes with any small colimit, by \cite[\href{https://stacks.math.columbia.edu/tag/0GLW}{Tag 0GLW}]{Sta} it suffices to show this for a finite diagram of representable sheaves.
+Moreover, as a nonempty finite limit can be formed by finite many of nonempty finite products and equalizers (\cite[Tag 04AS]{Sta}), it suffices to show that $\mu^{-1}$ commutes with finite products and equalizers of representable sheaves, which is given by Lemma \ref{site finite limit}.
+So we are done. \end{proof} The above by definition means that the left adjoint functor $\mu^{-1}$ is exact once passing to the minimal enlargement of the infinitesimal sites by adding the final object (cf. \cite[\href{https://stacks.math.columbia.edu/tag/03A1}{Tag 03A1}]{Sta}) \footnote{Precisely, as both infinitesimal sites do not admit the final object (equivalently the empty product), it does not make sense to talk about the right exactness of the functor $\mu^{-1}$.
+To remedy this, one can enlarge the sites by adding the final objects simultaneously, which will not change the corresponding topoi by loc.\ cit..
+In particular, the induced functor of $\mu^{-1}$ on the enlarged sites preserves all finite limits. }, and hence we get a morphism of topoi (\cite[Tag 00X1]{Sta})

 On the other hand, the inclusion functor is \emph{cocontinuous} in the sense of \cite[Tag 00XJ]{Sta}.
 This is because if a collection of thickenings $\{(U_i,T_i)\}\subset X/\Sigma_{e \Inf}$ covers a given $(U,T)\in X/\Sigma_{e \inf}$ in the big site, then each $(U_i,T_i)$ is also an object in the small site which together forms a covering of $(U,T)$.
 So by \cite[Tag 00XO]{Sta}, the inclusion functor induces another map of topoi